syncfusion-content/blazor-docs/blazor/diagram-component/localization.md

     }
     ```

-* Diagram has support to localize the Tooltip of Nodes/Connector.The following code illustrates how to provide localization support for Tooltip..
+* Diagram has support to localize the Tooltip of Nodes/Connector.
+The following code illustrates how to provide localization support for Tooltip.

     | **Name** | **Value (in French culture)** |
     | --- | --- |